microsoft/review-hub/README.md

 ## Installation

 To install the solution, you can download the zipped powerplatform solution from this repo's release.
 Then import the downloaded zipped file as a solution to your Power Apps Platform environment.
-Refer to the [INSTALLATION.md](installation guide) for details.
+Refer to the [installation guide](INSTALLATION.md) for details.

 ## Contributing